buzzibaer/3dhfrc/README.md

 ## The Fan
 I bought this device here: [AliExpress Link] (https://de.aliexpress.com/item/4000579865125.html?spm=a2g0s.9042311.0.0.659e4c4dMc6T5K	)
-But it seems kindly generic, so maybe it works also for other models
+But it seems kindly generic, so maybe it works also for other models Original Software for App and Desktop came from here >> https://huangbanjin.gitee.io/bergerh/